marcoscenteno89/wp/wp-content/plugins/lazy-blocks/readme.md

 ## Changelog

+= 2.5.3 =

+* added block inserter preview (thanks <https://github.com/nk-crew/lazy-blocks/pull/230>)
+* fixed PHP8 deprecation warning
+* fixed security issue in the code for duplicating post (thanks to the Wordfence team)
+* minor changes

 = 2.5.2 =

 * added support for color slugs in the Color controls when using new FSE themes
 * added code preview in the constructor (thanks <https://github.com/nk-crew/lazy-blocks/pull/227>)
 * fixed propagating cut event in the constructor (thanks <https://github.com/nk-crew/lazy-blocks/pull/226>)
+* removed default value generated for repeaters, as it was not working correctly

 = 2.5.1 =